sam-wong8/newer-york/index.md

 ### Recreational Facilities

 Newer York has a variety of entertainment facilities that make living here a blast!
-We have a giant sport stadium.
-There's also a nice beach where you can relax and sit in the sun.
-We also have one of the biggest libraries in Europe, where you can search for records that go as far back as Ancient Egyptian times!
-There is also a large theatre where world-class plays are performed.
+Visit Azure Bay, a breathtaking beach renowned for its cleanliness and purity.
+We work hard to preserve the beauty of Azure Bay, and have many environmental policies to ensure it remains free of pollution.
+We also boast the York Library, one of the largest libraries in Europe!
+It's a treasure trove of information from all around the world!
+Our massive sports stadium hosts a variety of athletic events, tournaments, and professional matches.
+There's also our indoor public pool, with crystal clear waters, a place where swimmers from beginners to experts can have fun swimming!

 ### Sustainability